Philippe Sands: Legal career

 Sands was called to the Bar of England and Wales in 1985.
-In 2000 he was a founding member of Matrix Chambers and was appointed Queen's Counsel in 2003.
+In 2000, he was a founding member of Matrix Chambers and was appointed Queen's Counsel (QC) in 2003.
 Sands was elected a Bencher of Middle Temple in 2009.
 He joined 11 King's Bench Walk on 1 October 2022.

 Sands has acted as counsel and advocate in cases that span a wide range of subject areas, including: